Waygo-financial/OpenEvent/README.md

 ## Important Notes

 I realized that the chronological genesis of an idea carries deeper scientific value than the paper itself.
 Therefore, I have open-sourced all intermediary materials, including the conversations (human prompts and AI responses), draft papers, images, corpora, etc.—to serve as a rigorous empirical case study for future investigations into cognitive science, psychology, and the heuristics of scientific discovery.
+Visit https://github.com/Waygo-financial/OpenEvent to download these materials.

 ---
 ## 🌌 The Monitored Stream of Paradigm Collapse: An Unedited Dialogue